 Others have proposed blocking Russia's application to join the World Trade Organization or imposing economic sanctions as long as Russian troops remain in Georgia.

-Obama has assiduously avoided specifics in foreign policy, other than withdrawing speedily from Iraq, but that luxury should no longer be available to him.
+Obama has assiduously avoided specifics in foreign policy other than withdrawing speedily from Iraq, but that luxury should no longer be available to him.

-Or if we remain willing to persevere in difficult circumstances, as McCain has consistently advocated, querulous Europe should hope for its own sake that America makes the latter choice, because as Sakashvili said yesterday, who else is there that can stop this type of aggression but the United States?
+We need to know if Obama's reprise of George McGovern's 1972 campaign theme, Come Home America, is really what the American voter wants, or if we remain willing to persevere in difficult circumstances, as McCain has consistently advocated, querulous Europe should hope for its own sake that America makes the latter choice, because as Saakashvili said yesterday,

 Dead on right.